 - Discover and develop hobbies, skills and other activities to build your confidence.
 Narcissistic mother spent years destroying our confidence while convincing us of her false image of us.
 Most things in life require confidence, so discover your natural talents and things you enjoy to restore your confidence.

-- Refuse to have anymore one-way relationships.
-Build reciprocals relationships.
+- Healthier Relationships.
+Refuse to have any more one-way relationships.
+Build reciprocal relationships.

 - Eating right is also an important part of taking care of yourself.
 Give your body what it needs to stay healthy during this stressful time.
 Learn about proper nutrition and try new things.
 Learn How to Use Food to Maintain Mental Health.

 - Obsessive Compulsive Disorder is often reported by daughters and sons of narcissistic personality disordered mothers.
 After years of dealing with my narcissist mother, I had a severe vitamin B12 deficiency.
 I had had it for years, but I had no idea.
 Some are suggesting B12 even cured their OCD, but I have not seen a well documented report yet.
 So I do not want to claim that with certainty, but if you suffer from OCD it is something to be aware of and follow.